Independence and Ethics

 - The funder does not conduct activities or implement policies that promote violence, hatred or prejudice on the basis of gender, ethnicity, religion, sexuality, age or disability, and does not seek to deflect criticism from their involvement in any of the above by funding ISD

-- The funding will help to challenge extremism, polarisation and disinformation and will support ISD in its pursuit of its charitable objectives
+- The funding will help to challenge extremism, hate, polarisation and disinformation and will support ISD in pursuit of its charitable objectives

 - The funder does not attempt to influence ISD’s objectives, policies or decisions, and the funding does not pose a risk to ISD’s independence, either explicitly or implicitly

 - The funding does not pose a risk of harm to ISD’s reputation, staff, partners or beneficiaries

 ISD aims to be as transparent as possible, and we have published this policy to communicate our approach to all our stakeholders.
 We operate in accordance with the UK Charity Commission’s Know your Donor principle and will make reasonable and appropriate attempts to identify any individual or organisation that gives us financial support, particularly where significant sums are being donated or the circumstances of the donation give rise to notable risk.

 If we receive anonymous individual donations, we will do everything possible to confirm that the origins of these donations are legitimate.
 Due Diligence will be carried out within one month of receiving a gift equal to or greater than £5,000, including anonymous gifts.
 If a donor makes themselves known to ISD but wishes their gift to remain anonymous, we will honour these wishes on the basis that the donation is received in line with our Fundraising Criteria (above) and carries no significant reputational risk.